Skip to content

 What is a Recovery Drive?

-A Windows recovery drive is a special USB stick that holds the files you need to fix big problems with your computer, like when Windows won’t start at all.
+A Windows recovery drive is a special USB stick that holds the files needed to fix big problems if your computer won’t start.
+It contains important system files and troubleshooting tools, like Startup Repair and System Restore, to help get Windows running again.

 Here’s why it’s useful: